 Joanne Stober’s recent endeavors include leading the Canadian Memory of the World Program at the Canadian Commission for UNESCO, where she worked on international partnerships and the preservation of cultural heritage.
 Currently, she serves as the Curator of Visual Culture and Industrial Design at the Canadian Museum of History, focusing on her expertise in photography and cinema history while engaging in various research projects.
 She is not only a champion of institutional collections but also a passionate advocate for creators, organizations, and creative leadership.
 She is a strong advocate for institutional collections and is dedicated to empowering creators, organizations, and creative leadership.
 Her academic background includes a Doctorate in Communication Studies and a MA Media Studies from Concordia University in Montreal, and her undergraduate degree is from the University of Lethbridge.
 She also serves as an Adjunct Professor in the School of Arts and Culture at Carleton University and has taught in the Faculty of Visual Arts at the University of Ottawa.
 Furthermore, she contributes as a volunteer Director on the Board at the Southern Alberta Art Gallery and World Press Freedom Canada.

-Susan MacKenzie grew up on the West Coast in Vancouver, British Columbia.
+Ms. MacKenzie grew up on the West Coast in Vancouver, British Columbia.
 She completed degrees in Sociology, Psychology and a Doctorate in Law at the University of British Columbia.
 Throughout her studies, she focused on cultural anthropology, art history, as well as cultural law.
-As a lawyer Susan has focussed on Criminal Defence and 1st Nations legal concerns as well as Intellectual Property Law and contracts review for the film industry.
+As a lawyer Ms. MacKenzie has focussed on Criminal Defence and 1st Nations legal concerns as well as Intellectual Property Law and contracts review for the film industry.
 Ms. MacKenzie is also trained as a trauma informed lawyer and practitioner both in her previous work assisting vulnerable and diverse communities primarily through health care services, and in her law practice.

-Current term – May 2021 to May 2024
+Current term – May 2024 to May 2028

 Director/Curator, Acadia University Art Gallery.